fx-giant/giant-documentations/visual/timeline-chart.md

 ### Image

 If the user has a dataset that stores image or image links, the **Image Path** enables the addition of images onto the timeline chart.
+>*NOTE*: If using imagelink, access to internet is required for image to appear on the chart

 ### Sort